damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 ```
 What does include the documentation of manufacturing sequences and instructions?

-  1. Name of related machine of each step
+  1. Name of the related machine of each step
   2. Describing step by step sequence of the machining process
     - Machine
     - Type of operation
     - Tools description
-    - Process parameters of each machining operation ( refer to template of manufacturing sequences below)
+    - Process parameters of each machining operation ( refer to the template of manufacturing sequences below)
        - Process parameters of 3D printing
        - Process parameters of Laser cutting
-       - Process parameters of CNC machines such as Lathe, Milling , etc.
+       - Process parameters of CNC machines such as Lathe, Milling, etc.
        - Process parameters of arc welding
     - Raw material
-    - Manufacturing files (STL, svg or G-code, ...)
+    - Manufacturing files (STL, SVG or G-code, ...)
-       - CAD files in an interchange format such as STL that is suitable for 3D priniting
+       - CAD files in an interchange format such as STL that is suitable for 3D printing
-       - Nominal geometry and its allowable variation by using symbolic language on 2D drawings like SVG, JPEG and PDF format that is suitable for laser cutting
+       - Nominal geometry and its allowable variation by using symbolic language on 2D drawings like SVG, JPEG, and PDF format that is suitable for laser cutting
        - Manufacturing export formats such as G-code, STEP-NC is suitable for CNC machining
        - Circuit board design formats such as Gerber RS-274X, excellon that is suitable for vector photoplotters 2D mechanical NC machines
   ```